BenLair/MyoFuse/README.md

 Detailed instructions to use the workflow are provided in the `MyoFuse : How to Use.md` guide.
 Instructions for retraining the classifier are also available.
 Here's a quick overview of the setup process:

 1. **Setup Environment**:
-   In the `Setup` folder, you will find a `requirements.txt` file that lists the necessary dependencies.
-Use it to set up your Python 3.9 environment.
+   In the `Setup` folder, you will find a `requirements.txt` file that lists the necessary dependencies, depending on your OS.
+Use it to set up your Python environment.
    This will also install napari and the svetlana plugin if you need to train your own model or retrain the classifier.

 2. **Download Models**: